TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/nikon_design.md

 ### Continuous mode

-\image html nikon_continuous_mode.png "Continuous Mode"
+\image html nikon_continuous_mode.png "Continuous mode"

 Nikon receiver application has the support for continuous mode in which periodically MT Command is transmitted to encoder and its position data is read and the CRC is computed.
 User can stop continuous mode by hitting any key in UART console.